KhronosGroup/gltf-asset-auditor/README.md

 **_pixelsPerMeter?: { minimum?: number }_** (-1)

 The min and max texel density of all triangles in the model based upon the largest and smallest texture sizes.
+This value is high when the UV area contains a lot of pixels that get squeezed into a small face and low when the UV area doesn't cover many pixels that get spread across a large face.

 ### UVs in 0-1 Range

 **_requireRangeZeroToOne?: boolean_** (false)

-UV triangles should be in the 0-1 space.
+UV triangles should be in the 0-1 space when using atlas based textures that do not repeat, which is common practice for realtime assets.